-The distribution of vertical wind shear in the atmosphere is a substantial feature of the dynamic structure because it controls the dynamic stability of the flow.
+- 30 The distribution of vertical wind shear in the atmosphere is a substantial feature of the dynamic structure because it controls the dynamic stability of the flow.
 Vice versa, dynamic stability limits the amount of wind shear that is sustainable by the flow.
 The dynamic stability of the tropopause region is ultimately of interest because turbulent mixing in consequence of dynamic instability modifies the trace gas gradients at the tropopause, which in turn can have a significant effect on the radiative budget not only locally but also at the Earth's surface (Forster and Shine, 1997; Riese et al., 2012).
-Turbulent mixing at the tropopause is furthermore a pathway for stratosphere-troposphere exchange (STE; Holton, 1995;
+Turbulent mixing at the tropopause - 35 is furthermore a pathway for stratosphere-troposphere exchange (STE, Holton, 1995; Stohl et al., 2003), which is important because of its impact on the chemical budget in the troposphere and the stratosphere.

-Stohl et al., 2003), which is important because of its impact on the chemical budget in the troposphere and the stratosphere.
-According to linear theory, the dynamic stability of a medium in a stratified shear flow can be evaluated on the basis of the non-dimensional Richardson number $Ri = N^2/S^2$ .
-It is defined as the ratio between static stability $N^2 = g/\Theta$ . $(\partial \Theta / \partial z)$ and the squared vertical shear of the horizontal wind $S^2 = (\partial u/\partial z)^2 + (\partial v/\partial z)^2$ , with the gravitational acceleration g and the zonal and meridional wind components uand v.
-The static stability $N^2$ is determined through the vertical gradient of the potential temperature $\Theta = T(p_0/p)^{R_d/c_p}$ , with the temperature T, the atmospheric air pressure p and a reference pressure $p_0$ , and the ratio between the specific gas constant for dry air and the specific heat capacity $R{\rm d}/c_p =$ 0.286.
+According to linear theory, the dynamic stability of a medium in a stratified shear flow can be evaluated on the basis of the non-dimensional Richardson number $Ri = N^2/S^2$.
+It is defined as the ratio between static stability $N^2 = g/\Theta \cdot (\partial \Theta/\partial z)$ and squared vertical shear of the horizontal wind $S^2 = (\partial u/\partial z)^2 + (\partial v/\partial z)^2$, with the gravitational accelaration g and the

+- 40 zonal and meridional wind components u and v.
+The static stability N^2 is determined through the vertical gradient of the potential temperature $\Theta = T(p_0/p)^{R_d/c_p}$, with the temperature T, the atmospheric air pressure p and a reference pressure p_0 , and the ratio between the specific gas constant for dry air and the specific heat capacity $R_d/c_p = 0.286$.
 The Richardson number describes the ratio of the suppression of turbulent kinetic energy due to buoyancy and the production of turbulent kinetic energy due to shear forces.
-If the flow exhibits Richardson numbers below the critical threshold value $Ri_c = 1/4$ , it can become dynamically unstable (Miles, 1961).
-A common descriptive example for this issue is the occurrence of Kelvin-Helmholtz instabilities, where the shear-induced horizontal shift of a vertically displaced air parcel results in local convective instability in the elsewhere stably stratified flow and eventually in flow overturning, turbulent breakdown, and gradient erosion.
+If the flow exhibits Richardson numbers below the critical threshold value $Ri_c = 1/4$, it - 45 can become dynamically unstable (Miles, 1961).
+A common descriptive example for this issue is the occurrence of Kelvin Helmholtz instabilities (KHI), where the shear-induced horizontal shift of a vertically displaced air parcel results in local convective instability in the elsewhere stably stratified flow, and eventually in flow overturning, turbulent breakdown, and gradient erosion.

-The lapse rate tropopause (LRT) is defined as the first vertical level above the surface at which the temperature lapse rate falls below 2Kkm-1 and its mean between this level and any level up to 2 km above remains below that threshold (WMO, 1957).
-This increase in stratification implicates an increase in static stability, from mean upper-tropospheric values on the order of $\overline{N^2}{\text{trop}} \approx 1 \times 10^{-4} \text{ s}^{-2}$ to average lower-stratospheric values of $\overline{N^2}{\text{strat}} \approx 4 \times 10^{-4} \text{ s}^{-2}$ .
-The vertical profile of $N^2$ furthermore exhibits a vertically confined maximum within the first few kilometers above the LRT, which is caused by a localized temperature inversion.
-This feature is quasi-ubiquitous on planetary and climatological scales and is referred to as the tropopause inversion layer (TIL; Birner, 2006).
-The increase in static stability at the LRT in general, as well as the $N^2$ maximum within the TIL in particular, defines a background state which can sustain larger vertical wind shear $S^2$ compared to the troposphere.
-This fact is reflected in the vertical distribution of $S^2$ .
+The lapse rate tropopause (LRT) is defined as the first vertical level above the surface at which the temperature lapse rate 50 falls below 2 K km-1 and its mean between this level and any level up to 2 km above remains below that threshold (WMO, 1957).
+This increase in stratification implicates an increase in static stability, from mean upper tropospheric values on the order of $\overline{N^2}{trop} \approx 1 \cdot 10^{-4} \text{ s}^{-2}$ to average lower stratospheric values of $\overline{N^2}{strat} \approx 4 \cdot 10^{-4} \text{ s}^{-2}$.
+The vertical profile of N^2 furthermore exhibits a vertically confined maximum within the first few kilometres above the LRT which is caused by a localised temperature inversion.
+This feature is quasi-ubiquitous on planetary and climatological scales, and is referred to as

+55 the tropopause inversion layer (TIL, Birner, 2006).
+The increase in static stability at the LRT in general, as well as the N^2 maximum within the TIL in particular define a background state which can sustain larger vertical wind shear S^2 compared to the troposphere.
+This fact is reflected in the vertical distribution of S^2 .